You want smart political talk without the meltdowns?

 We continue.

-Uh he's been gracious to stay with us, the attorney general and Senator Aleck from the great state of Missouri, uh, Eric Schmidt is with us.
+The Attorney General and Senator-elect from the great state of Missouri, Eric Schmidt, is with us.

-Uh we're discussing all of this information from Twitter, but more importantly, the government, your government's involvement with weekly meetings in the lead up to the 2020 election with big tech companies warning them of potential hack and leak operations from foreign operatives, uh, and Hunter and Biden might be the target of all of this when in fact they had Hunter Biden's laptop since December of twenty nineteen.
+We're discussing all of this information from Twitter, but more importantly, the government, your government's involvement with weekly meetings in the lead up to the 2020 election with big tech companies, warning them of potential hack and leak operations from foreign operatives.

-And and what is the proper protocol for people that involve themselves in elections this way?
+And what is the proper protocol for people that involve themselves in elections this way?

-It's not I mean, I'm I'm sitting here listening to it on the phone because I I've been talking about it.
+I mean, I'm sitting here listening to it on the phone because I've been talking about it.

 It's unbelievable to actually hear it, right?